 THE MARKET ENVIRONMENT

-During the quarter we initiated positions in Citigroup, General Electric and Moody’s.
-We eliminated Goldman Sachs from the portfolio.
+During the quarter we initiated positions in Blue Buffalo Pet Products, Lamb Weston Holdings and Oracle.
+We eliminated Cummins, Tiffany and Tribune Media from the portfolio.

 Past performance is no guarantee of future results.